 “I want to be the first Asian American woman to win an Oscar for Best Original Screenplay or Best Adapted Screenplay…” – tweet by @W_T_Brown 7/25/19

 A couple of her recent successes include winning the 2017 D.C.
-Asian Pacific American Script2Screen competition with her short film DOUBLE TAP, which included having her film produced and presented at multiple festivals around the country.
-She also has obtained literary representation for her new middle grade memoir that recalls the summer she spent living in Tokyo with her grandmother and attending a Japanese public school.
-She does her writing while juggling her joint roles of being a good mom and educating young Japanese students as a part of a distance learning program she manages.
+Asian Pacific American Script2Screen competition with her short film DOUBLE TAP, which included having her film produced and presented at festivals around the country.
+Waka also recently scored a two-book deal from HarperCollins for her new middle grade memoir that recalls the summer she spent living in Tokyo with her grandmother and attending a Japanese public school.
+She does her writing while juggling her joint roles of being a good mom and educating young Japanese students as a part of a Stanford distance learning program which she manages.

 J: So, let’s start at the beginning… where were you born, and where did you grow up?

 W: My parents came to the U.S. from Japan.
 My dad wanted to study psychiatry, and he got a residency in Connecticut, so he and my mom — and two older siblings — moved to the U.S. That’s where I was born.
 But, three weeks after my birth, my dad got a job in Kansas, so my mom packed up the house, and we moved to Topeka.
 I think my mom even drove the truck (laughs) except for when she was holding me.
 And that’s where I lived until I moved to California to attend college.